jaysgoodct-hub/Centrifugal-Governance-/README.md

 * **[proof.py (The Validator)](https://github.com/jaysgoodct-hub/Centrifugal-Governance-/blob/main/proof.py)** > *Live stability check for the 72 RPM governor and the 1.0 Stability Index.*
+* ​
+*
+* ⚡ Centrifugal Governance: The Xenon-124 Battery
+​Universal Origin & Phase Governance
+​This repository contains the foundational mechanics for a 27.6 Billion-Year cosmological timeline, replacing the standard Big Bang model with a 72 RPM Centrifugal Governor.
+​

+🔋 The Xenon Battery (\Phi(Xe))
+​The universe is powered by the phase transition of Xenon-124 from a metallic solid to a high-velocity gas.
+​Voltage Output (\Phi(Xe)): The potential energy released during the "Cold Start."
+​Trigger Point: 1.3333 Hours (The 1.4hr Correction).
+​Regulation: Maintained by a constant 72 RPM rotation to ensure stable expansion.

 * **[t.md (The Core Theory)](https://github.com/jaysgoodct-hub/Centrifugal-Governance-/blob/main/t.md)** > *The full technical breakdown: Why Centrifugal Governance replaces the Big Bang.*
 * **[vs_gpt.py (The Comparison)](https://github.com/jaysgoodct-hub/Centrifugal-Governance-/blob/main/vs_gpt.py)** > *A logic-gate analysis comparing predictive accuracy vs. traditional cosmology.*
 * **[cold_start.py (Harmonic Pulse)](https://github.com/jaysgoodct-hub/Centrifugal-Governance-/blob/main/cold_start.py)** > *The 1.3333-hr atmospheric venting and thermal lattice synchronization script.*